regaudit/CRPD-l10n-zh/MHL-China/Four-progresses-MHA-1st-case.en.md

 **First progress**, was the enforcement of Shanghai Mental Health Ordinance in 2002 (Xu lives in Shanghai).
 At that time Xu had been living in the mental health center in Putuo District, Shanghai for one year.
-It seemed that there's little hope of dischargement for him.
+It seemed that there's little hope of discharge for him.

 Fortunately, there was a first of its kind of mental health (local) regulation had been released in Shanghai in the same year, April the 7th.
 It breakingly